 - Very limited availability - Although Gigaclear is continuing to expand into more communities, availability is currently still very limited.

 - Few extras - The service comes with minimal extras.

-- Telephone service requires broadband - A VOIP phone service only works where broadband is available.
-This means you can't make calls - even emergency calls - when there's a power cut.
+- Telephone service requires broadband - You can add a VOIP phone service to your Gigaclear plan, if you need it.
+However, this only works where broadband is available.
+You cannot make calls - even emergency calls - when there's a power cut.